puppetlabs/puppet-rfc/arm-4.heredoc/heredoc.md

       Tell me what thy lordly name is on the Night's Plutonian shore!'
       Quoth the raven, `Nevermore.'
       | Verse 8 of The Raven

+The comparison of opening and end tag is performed by first removing any quotes, then all whitespace, and then comparing the two "shrink wrapped" tags.

 Multiple Heredoc on the same line
 ---------------------------------